 Bookshelf

 These are books I’ve read and would read again, listed alphabetically.
-There’s a present me bias toward books I’ve read recently and care about now (summer ’25).
+There are so many amazing books I’ve excluded because I’m not sure I’d read them again, but that might not be the best filter.
+There’s also a present me bias toward books I’ve read recently or care about now (when I set up this bookshelf in summer 2025).

 A Small Matter of Programming by Bonnie Nardi For programmers